git-ecosystem/git-credential-manager/docs/wsl.md

 ## Configuring WSL without Git for Windows

-If you wish to use GCM Core inside of WSL _without installing Git for Windows_ you must complete additional configuration so that GCM can callback to Git inside of your WSL installation.
+If you wish to use GCM inside of WSL _without installing Git for Windows_ you must complete additional configuration so that GCM can callback to Git inside of your WSL installation.